 Association of Family Medicine Residency Directors (AFMRD) Clinic First Collaborative

 The AFMRD and CEPC are supporting a family medicine residency collaborative for 18 programs interested in moving toward a “Clinic First” residency paradigm.
 The collaborative launched with a 1½ day face to face meeting in Kansas City, Missouri on February 26-27, 2018.
 Each residency program selected up to 3 people to participate, typically a residency director, clinic medical director, and resident.
 The collaborative also involves 6 interactive video-conferences over 10 months after the kick-off meeting to continue to address practical steps and best practices examples for implementing the Building Blocks of High Performing Primary Care and Clinic First principles.
-More information can be found at the AFMRD website.
+Find more information at the AFMRD website.

 Additional CEPC Publications on Primary Care Teaching Clinics